fire/discourse-k8s/README.md

 Apply secrets. dbUsername and dbPassword can be anything you want.
 Please set the right smtpUsername and smtpPassword for the mail delivery services you use.

-Another notes on HTTPS for ingress is, you should read [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) and the Ingress controllers specific to your cluster and update ingress.yaml accordingly
+Another note on HTTPS for ingress is, you should read [here](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) and the Ingress controllers specific to your cluster and update ingress.yaml accordingly

 ```
 [workspace] cat secret.yaml